-If you’ve been injured in an accident and the insurance adjuster for the at-fault party is refusing to pay your damages because he or she questions your mental anguish claims, read on for more information about how insurance companies treat mental distress after car accidents.
+If you’ve been seriously hurt in an accident, mental distress, pain and suffering are common.
+Do not trust an insurance adjuster to include your mental anguish claims.
+Read on for more information about how insurance companies treat mental distress after car accidents.
 Our personal injury law firm in Elgin can help you.

 How Mental Anguish, Pain and Suffering are Handled in Personal Injury Claims

-Most people would agree that any accident, whether a fender bender or a serious motor vehicle collision resulting in significant injury, is likely to cause some level of stress.
+Any accident, whether a fender bender or a serious car accident with significant injury, is stressful.
 Accident victims often suffer from some or all of the following:

 - Nervousness